graben1437/titan1withtp3.1/README.md

+This readme is current as of 12/2/2015.

 This build is based on tp3-ci-31 as of 11/10/2015.

 Build the latest TinkerPop 3.1-SNAPSHOT (master branch) first in order to have those jars available in your maven repository for this Titan build.

-This build works for HBase 1.1.1, Hadoop 2.7.1 and Cassandra 2.2.3.
+This Titan build works for:
-SparkGraphComputer was also tested successfully on both databases.
+TinkerPop 3.1
+HBase 1.1.1,
+Hadoop 2.7.1
+Cassandra 2.2.3
+This build also was tested on HDFS 2.6.0, but has to be recompiled at that version level before it can be used.

+Work is underway to get SparkGraphComputer, Giraph, Faunus working also and that work will be pushed to this repo when ready.

 There are code updates in addition to pom.xml file changes, that include updates to code to support HBase 1.1.1 and to pre-install the gremlin-spark plug-in into the Gremlin shell.

-The build also runs on Hadoop 2.6.0, but has to be recompiled with that level of support, otherwise read errors occur.

 Many packages used by Titan were updated to match newer versions already used in TinkerPop 3.1.